 How old are you?
 Are you married?
 What’s your household income?
 No, I do not enjoy poking around other people’s privacy, I’m just trying to do a demographic survey.

 And this is not really how you should do it.
-But don’t worry, I’m going to show you how to use surveys to obtain valuable data and what kind of demographic questions to use for the best results.
+But don’t worry, I’m going to show you how to use surveys or online quizzes to obtain valuable data and what kind of demographic questions to use for the best results.

 Before we even get started, here’s a free demographic survey template.